rbiggs/chuki/README.md

 Many frameworks take the approach of encouraging developers to combine template markup with events, properties, and inline styles.
 This results in a tangled mess of spaghetti code that is not easy to understand or refactor.
 Chuki avoids this by adopting the principle of separation of concerns.
 This divides your component into three spheres:

-1. The `render()` method is used to define the template for your component.
+1. `render()` - This method is used to define the template for your component.
 However, unlike other template systems, Chuki templates have a single purpose: to display the component's data.
 This code does not contain event handlers nor inline CSS definitions.
 This is about how to render the component's data.
-2. The `bind()` method is used to define any event listeners for your component.
+2. `bind()` - This method is used to define any event listeners for your component.
 You can event set up delegated events for items with many children for better efficiency.
-3. The `style()` method is used to define a virtual stylesheet scoped to your component.
+3. `style()` - This method is used to define a virtual stylesheet scoped to your component.
+This means its styles will not leak out to affect other parts of your app.
 Since this is a stylesheet, you are not restricted by the limitations of inline styles.
 You can use sibling selectors, child selectors, pseudo elements, hover selectors, etc.

 This pattern means you have one clear place to look for how data is rendered, how events are implemented, and where styles are defined.